razorpay/blade/rfcs/2022-04-09-accessibility.md

 #### Best practices when using color styles and making them accessible: <!-- omit in toc -->

+> For more information about colors and standards check out https://usecontrast.com/guide

 - Use colors which are dark enough and atleast pass the AA standards.
 - Don’t use color alone to make critical information understandable
 - Don’t use color as the only visual means of conveying information